zkstewart/psQTL/README.md

 You *can* provide a metadata file that *doesn't exactly match* your VCF or BAM files.
 If you do so, the VCF filtering will only consider the samples contained within your metadata file, and results produced by `psQTL_proc.py` will only use the indicated samples when calculating the segregation statistics.
 However, I think you should avoid doing so unless you're intentionally using this mechanism to filter your results.
 The program will warn you when there's a discrepancy.

 ## Calling variants
 Variant calling is optionally assisted through the `psQTL_prep.py call` function.
+It automates a process involving *bcftools mpileup* followed by *bcftools call* with variant normalisation steps involving *bcftools norm* and *vt decompose_blocksub*.

 The options you'll need to specify to allow this to occur are:
 - BAM files or directories containing BAM files through `--bam`.
 - A BAM suffix through `--bamSuffix`.
   - Directories provided to `--bam` will be checked for files ending with this suffix, and will be included in the analysis.
 - A variant quality score to filter on through `--qual`.
   - The recommended value is `30` but you may increase this to make it more strict, or decrease it to reduce the amount of filtration.
 - The proportion of variants which are allowed to be ungenotyped in the population bulks with `--missing`.
-  - This value can range from 0 (0% are allowed to be missing; **strict**) to 1 (100% are allowed to be missing; **relaxed**) with the default recommendation being `0.25`.
+  - This value can range from `0` (0% are allowed to be missing; **strict**) to `1` (100% are allowed to be missing; **relaxed**) with the default recommendation being `0.25`.
   - If you specify a value of `0.25`, then we will filter out a variant if it's missing (i.e., hasn't been genotyped) in more than 25% of the samples of **both bulks**, noting that the missing percentage is calculated **per bulk**.
 Hence, if you have a bulk where no samples are genotyped (100% missing) and another bulk where all samples are genotyped (0% missing), we wouldn't filter the variant.

+Variant calling will produce a raw and filtered VCF file with standard formatting for downstream analysis.

 ## Predicting deletions
 Deletion prediction is optionally assisted through the `psQTL_prep.py depth` function.
+It automates a process involving *samtools depth* from which position depth values are summed within non-overlapping window regions into a histogram.
+The median depth value of each chromosome within each sample is determined, and a simple heuristic employed to identify regions without deletions, as well as regions with hemizogous or homozygous deletion.

 The options you'll need to specify to allow this to occur are:
 - The `--bam` and `--bamSuffix` arguments; see notes in [Calling variants](#calling-variants) above.
 - The bin or window size to sum read alignments within using `--windowSize`.
   - We ideally want to pick a size that isn't *too small* and hence subject to bias from random data variations, but also not *too big* such that real deletions get hidden by their adjacent non-deleted regions.
   - The recommended size is `1000` which should balance these goals.

-## Interpreting results
-The deletion prediction will produce a VCF*-like* file.
+The deletion prediction will produce a VCF-*like* file.
 It does not contain the normal information fields that a true VCF has, but it conforms to VCF styling from the `#CHROM` line onwards albeit with dummy values used for the `REF` and `ALT` fields.

-Remainder of this section TBD.
+Genotypes are encoded as `0/0` for homozygous non-deletion, `0/1` for hemizygous deletion, and `1/1` for homozygous deletion.

+## Plotting results
+TBD

+## Reporting gene proximity
+TBD

 # A typical analysis pipeline
 ## Preparation